- How Concussions affects a significant number of adolescents in organized sports, with 1.8 to 3.6 million cases annually.

 Concussions can be scary for an athlete.
 Though there are still unknowns about concussions, what we do know now has led to extremely successful treatment.
 And with proper evaluation and diagnosis, along with individualized treatment, rapid and complete recovery is possible.

 At Myokinetix, a premiere physical therapy clinic in Essex County, the doctors of physical therapy are bonafide experts when it comes to returning from sports injuries.
 Your athletes are safe in their hands, and you can feel confident in knowing that your athlete will be ready for competition.
-Check out their full list of services here and give them a call to learn more about the Myokinetix Return to Play Concussion Protocol.
+Check out our full list of services here and give us a call to learn more about the Myokinetix Return to Play Concussion Protocol.